N-Plx/shared_for_alert/atof_geometry/README.md

 x_i,y_i,z_i are the coordinates for each of the 8 vertices ("corners") of each scintillator trapezoide.

-# run some simulations with the updated geometry
+# Run some simulations with the updated geometry
 Waiting for a release, on ifarm you can run some simple simulations

 > cd /w/hallb-scshelf2102/clas12/pilleux/alert/clas12Tags-5.10/source

 > ./gemc your_options

 Some first options to try: